 "...and I'll take the high road."

-"Nay, it's all in purrfect wurrking orrder..." etc.
+"Is anything worn under the kilt?"
+"Nay, it's all in purrfect wurrking orrder..." etc. |

 There’s two things I’ve noticed that characterise this place.
 To avoid National Stereotypes better occupied by sporrans, teenage pregnancy, alcohol and deep-fried things, “this place” is southwestern Scotland at the baby end of the Clyde; Lanark and the pre-Lanark bits a soft southern pansy like myself would drive through to get there.
 Though I don’t really need to apologise for anything; I grew up in Glasgow, sod you.